geudde/attic-chest/pages/02.season-1/07.meeting-07/03.pianoforte/docs.md

 &emsp;Dost thou impart to me;
 I ne’er can want for sweet employ
 &emsp;While I am blest with thee.
-Thy charming power my cares controul
+Thy charming power my cares control
 And fill with varying bliss my soul.

 When I am in my humours gay